Wavelet Policy: Imitation Learning in the Scale Domain with World Prior Memory

 \subsection{Experimental Setup}

 We evaluated Wavelet Policy on four simulated robotic arm tasks and six real-world tasks, as illustrated in Fig.~\ref{fig:eperiment}.
 In the simulation benchmarks, Transfer Cube and Bimanual Insertion are taken from~\cite{zhao2023learning}, while Transfer Plus and Stack Two Blocks are new, more challenging tasks we designed.
-Transfer Plus extends the cube transfer task by requiring the robot to stack the transferred cube onto another block, and Stack Two Blocks requires two arms to sequentially stack two blocks together.
+Transfer Plus extends cube transfer by requiring the robot to stack the transferred cube onto another block, and Stack Two Blocks requires two arms to sequentially stack two blocks together.